ladybug-tools/spider/sandbox/speed-rad2solar-viewer/README.md

 Please provide two toggle buttons: (1) "Hide .rad" and (2) "Hide .bmps".
 This will be useful when viewing a project.

+Please remove auto generation and assignment of bitmaps.

 <!--
 ## [SPEED Rad2Solar Viewer]( http://www.ladybug.tools/spider/sandbox/speed-rad2solar-viewer/index.html )